-As your children head to school for the first time (or back to school), they'll be bombarded with the huge range of extra-curricular sports from which to pick.
-There'll be basketball to tennis, swimming to soccer, softball to athletics and everything in between; it can be a little overwhelming for you and for them when trying to make a choice—especially between team and individual sports.
+As your children head to school for the first time (or back to school), they'll be bombarded with a huge range of extra-curricular sports from which to pick.
+There'll be basketball to tennis, swimming to soccer, softball to athletics and everything in between; it can be a little overwhelming for you and for them when trying to make a choice—especially between the team and individual sports.

 So how do you help choose the right one for your kids?
 Today, we take a closer look at what you can discuss when you sit down with them and decide.